AntJanus/programmers-proverbs/README.md

 ***

 ####Code is not perfect, when there is nothing left to add, but when there is nothing left to cut out.

-***

-####Code is communication, and you should always communicate in the language of the domain, at an appropriate, and consistent level of abstraction.

-***

-####Design your libraries in such a way, that it enables your users to crete readable, and expressive code.